lreimer/productive-cloud-native-devex/README.md

 Detailed instructions on how to use Kustomize to reduce your YAML bloat are [here](kustomize.md)

+## Using Pulumi to replace YAML Bloat

+Detailed instructions on how to use Pulumi to replace your YAML bloat are [here](pulumi.md).

 ## Using Skaffold for Continuous Flow

 Detailed instructions on how to use Skaffold for continuous flow are [here](skaffold.md)